PrefectHQ/prefect/docs/guides/deployment/push-work-pools.md

 ## Work pool configuration

-Our push work pool will store information about what type of infrastructure we're running on, what default values to provide to compute jobs, and other important execution environment parameters.
+Our push work pool will store information about what type of infrastructure our flow will run on, what default values to provide to compute jobs, and other important execution environment parameters.
 Because our push work pool needs to integrate securely with your serverless infrastructure, we need to start by storing our credentials in Prefect Cloud, which we'll do by making a block.

 ### Creating a Credentials block